 In order to solve this problem, it’s proposed to develop a web application deployed on the SAFE network which provides an extremely simple UX to manage this type of information, which takes care of storing and retrieving the data securely on the user’s SAFE account.

 By providing such an application, the user would only need to make sure it has a SAFE account and the SAFE browser installed in its mobile phone, tablet or laptop.

 All the encryption/decryption tasks are automatically handled by the SAFE network, and the web application displays the information, so it can be not only viewed, but also maintained in a very friendly and intuitive manner.

-Early stage live version on SAFE TEST network #11:
+Early stage live version on SAFE Alpha-2 network:

 SAFE Coins Wallet open source library: